mang0kitty/blog/content/posts/automated-docker-image-builds/index.md

 date: 2019-09-21T20:37:20+01:00
 draft: false
 author: Aideen
-description: How to setup automated docker image.
+description: A guideline on how to setup autobuilds for your Docker images.
 cover:
 tags:
   - Docker